pranavreddy23/autoware.privately-owned-vehicles/LaneDet/create_lane/TuSimple/README.md

 ### 4. `getDrivablePath()`

+[!NOTE]
-'This function is not needed for Lane detection but kept it for future use.'
+This function is not needed for Lane detection but kept it for future use.

 Computes drivable path as midpoint between 2 ego lanes, basically the main point of this task.